DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 10MB/s is not fast enough for 4K video.
 A high-end 4K camera that shoots UHD video at 30 frames per second captures about 30 to 60 megabytes of data per second.

 For the 4K video, you need SD cards that contain the “U” symbol.
-Faster SDXC cards have an ultra-high-speed (UHS) rating, which includes a number inside the letter “U”.
+Faster SDXC cards have an ultra-high-speed (UHS) rating, including a number in the letter “U.”

 There are three categories based on write speeds:

 A U3 speed class is the recommended choice for a 4K video.
-However, there are a couple more speed classes to consider, including the video speed class.
+However, a couple more speed classes are to be considered, including the video speed class.

 The video speed class is a value ranging from V6 to V90.
 V30 is considered the minimum recommended video speed class for 4K video.

 The final detail related to the speed class is the theoretical speed of the UHS card.
-The latest generation of UHS cards provide the fastest theoretical speeds:
+The latest generation of UHS cards provides the fastest theoretical speeds:

 Based on this information, you should look for a UHS-I or UHS-II SD card with a “U3” speed class and at least a “V30” video speed class for most 4K cameras.